sausanakhmadb/SQL_book_analysis/README.md

 # MySQL Top 100 Bestselling Amazon Book Review
-This project is data analysis of book reviews using MySQL.
+This project is data analysis of top 100 bestselling books on Amazon using MySQL.
 The dataset used for this analysis was obtained from kaggle.com.